mdbergmann/cl-gserver/README.md

 cl-gserver is a 'message passing' library/framework with actors similar to Erlang or Akka.
 It supports creating systems that should work reactive, require parallel computing and event based message handling.

+### Version history

+**Version 1.7.3:** cleaned up dependencies.
+Now cl-gserver works on SBCL, CCL, LispWorks, Allegro and ABCL

+**Version 1.7.2:** allowing to choose the dispatcher strategy via configuration

+**Version 1.7.1:** added possibility to create additional and custom dispatchers.
+I.e. to be used with `tasks`.

+**Version 1.7.0:** added tasks abstraction facility to more easily deal with asynchronous and concurrent operations.

+**Version 1.6.0:** added eventstream facility for building event based systems.
+Plus documentation improvements.

+**Version 1.5.0:** added configuration structure. actor-system can now be created with a configuration.
+More configuration options to come.

+**Version 1.4.1:** changed documentation to the excellent [mgl-pax](https://github.com/melisgl/mgl-pax)

+**Version 1.4:** convenience macro for creating actor.
+See below for more details

+**Version 1.3.1:** round-robin strategy for router

+**Version 1.3:** agents can be created in actor-system

+**Version 1.2:** introduces a breaking change

+`ask` has been renamed to `ask-s`.

+`async-ask` has been renamed to `ask`.

+The proposed default way to query for a result from another actor should be an asynchronous `ask`. `ask-s` (synchronous) is of course still possible.

 **Version 1.0** of `cl-gserver` library comes with quite a few new features (compared to the previous 0.x versions).
 One of the major new features is that an actor is not